Information for Landlords

 • Tenants are provided with a high level of support to ensure that they adhere to the terms of their tenancy agreement.

-EHSL’s focus is on securing properties suitable to accommodate multiple people, throughout Southern England and the Midlands.
+EHSL’s focus is on securing properties that are suitable to accommodate multiple people, throughout Southern England and the Midlands.

 Of particular interest are: